 - Take medicine as soon as possible and it should work within 3 days

 If NSAIDs are unsuitable or not proven effective, then a medicine called Colchicine can be used.
-This will reduce the sweilling and releive the pain during a gout attack.
-When taken in high doses, colchicine can produce unpleasant side effects such as nausea, stomach pain, and diarrhoea.
+This will reduce the swelling and relieve the pain during a gout attack.

 - Get to a healthy weight

 - Have a balanced and healthy diet with plenty of vegetables and low-fat dairy foods

 - Avoid alcohol for at least 2 days per week (and less than 14 units per week)

 - Exercise regularly - physical activities which have less impact on the joints, such as cycling and swimming, are preferable